 4. Preferred time of day to break in?

-Early morning or afternoon were the most preferred time indicated.
-One inmate was reported as indicating 12.30pm to 2.30pm as the preferred time as people home for lunch would be gone out again while any kids would still most likely be at school.
+Early morning or afternoon was the most preferred time indicated.
+One inmate was reported as indicating 12.30 pm to 2.30 pm as the preferred time as people home for lunch would be gone out again while any kids would still most likely be at school.

 5. Do home security signs outside the home deter you?